-These Leek, mushroom and Parmesan phyllo pies are just a little but decadent but make a fabulous vegetarian snack with a versatile filling that can be used in many ways.
+These Leek, mushroom, and Parmesan phyllo pies are just a little bit decadent but make a fabulous vegetarian snack with a versatile filling that can be used in many ways.

-As is the starting point of most of my recipe ideas, these came about as a result of having a large quantity of leeks and mushrooms left over from a TV shoot.
-Normally the last thing I feel like doing is cooking after working on a TV production, but I also hate wasting food, so I allow myself a day or two to recover and then I’m back up and running with enthusiasm in the kitchen.
+As is the starting point of most of my recipe ideas, these came about as a result of having a large number of leeks and mushrooms leftover from a TV shoot.
+Normally the last thing I feel like doing is cooking after working on TV production, but I also hate wasting food, so I allow myself a day or two to recover and then I’m back up and running with enthusiasm in the kitchen.

 - 3 T olive oil